feathersjs/feathers/docs/cookbook/general/client-test.md

 The individual tests remain unchanged except that the service calls are now made on the client (`client.service(...).create`) instead of on the server (`app.service(...).create`).

 The `describe('Run tests using client and server',` statement stops a new server and client from being created for each test.
-This results in the test module running noticeably faster, though the tests are now exposed to potential iteractions.
+This results in the test module running noticeably faster, though the tests are now exposed to potential interactions.
 You can remove the statement to isolate the tests from one another.